-Outlining levels of awareness is useful, but can be misleading.
-Spiritual development is not a 'plumbing problem.'
-Each time a yogini opens a granthi and Nectar flows into a deeper layer of sushumna, she uncovers more subtle layers of karma, not just her own karma, but the karmic laws that govern the creation of plants, animals, people, nations, worlds, and, ultimately, the universe.
-To enter these subtle dimensions, a yogini must confront her karmic debts, dissolve her selfish attachments, and grow in unconditional love.
+Spiritual development cannot be reduced to an energetic 'plumbing problem.'
+Each time a granthi opens and Nectar flows into a deeper layer of Sushumna, a yogini uncovers more subtle layers of karma, not just her own karma but the karmic laws that govern the creation of plants, animals, people, nations, worlds, and, ultimately, the universe.
+To enter these subtle dimensions, a yogini must consciously confront her karmic debts, dissolve her selfish attachments, let go of her limited beliefs, and grow in unconditional love.
 This is the inner struggle outlined in all spiritual traditions.
-For more on this aspect of spiritual practice, read the section 'Seeds of Karma,' page 14.
+It is the struggle that I sketched only briefly in the previous section on chakra purification.